 Assembly and frosting the cake:

 - Remove the top of each cake layer with a long serrated knife using a gentle sawing motion.
-Put 1 layer, cut side up, on a cake stand or large plate and spread with about 3/4 cup of cream cheese frosting on top.
-Stack remaining cake layers, spreading about 3/4 cup frosting on each layer and ending with top cake layer cut side down.
+Put 1 layer, cut side up, on a cake stand or large plate and spread with about ¾ cup of cream cheese frosting on top.
+Stack remaining cake layers, spreading about ¾ cup frosting on each layer and ending with top cake layer cut side down.
 Spread top and sides of the cake with remaining frosting and coat side of cake with toasted walnuts if desired, gently pressing to help them adhere.
-To make carrots, mix about 1/2 cup of frosting and dye it green with 4-6 drops of food coloring, and about 1 cup orange with 4 drops of yellow and 3 drops of red food coloring.
+To make carrots, mix about ½ cup of frosting and dye it green with 4-6 drops of food coloring, and about 1 cup orange with 4 drops of yellow and 3 drops of red food coloring.
 Place in a pastry bag fitted with a number 2 tip for green and a number 8 tip for orange.
 Pipe carrots onto the sides or top of the cake using a sweeping motion to create elongated triangles finishing with a long tale.
 Top with green piping in an up and down motion to create a grassy top for each carrot.

 Notes

-Cake layers (not split) can be kept, wrapped individually in plastic wrap and placed in large sealed plastic bags, chilled 1 day or frozen 1 week.
+Cake layers can be kept, wrapped individually in plastic wrap and placed in large sealed plastic bags, chilled 1 day or frozen 1 week.
 If frozen, thaw in bags at room temperature, about 2 hours.

 Frosting can be made 1 day ahead and chilled, covered.
 Bring to room temperature, then stir until smooth before using.

-Cake can be assembled and frosted 8 hours ahead, then kept, loosely covered with plastic wrap, at room temperature.
+The cake can be assembled and frosted 8 hours ahead, then kept, loosely covered with plastic wrap, at room temperature.

 Nutrition Information:

-And make sure to sign up for my newsletter and follow along on Instagram, Pinterest, and Facebook for more KendellKreations!
+Did you make this recipe?
+Let me know by leaving a review or comment!
+And be sure to sign up for my newsletter, and follow along on Instagram, Pinterest, and Facebook!

 Leave a Reply